Banku and Okro Soup, Ghana-Style

 Salt to taste

-- In a separate pot, pour 1/2 cup of palm oil.
-When the oil is hot, add the onion, ginger, Maggi, ground chili pepper and garlic.
+In a separate pot, pour 1/2 cup of palm oil.
+When the oil is hot, add the onion, ginger, bouillion cubes, ground chili pepper and garlic.
 (Optional: add some ground ginger).
-As the mixture softens, add tomato and continue to let it simmer over the fire.
+As the mixture softens, add tomato and mushrooms, and continue to let it simmer over the fire.

 Because I was aiming for the full Ghana experience, I also made the okra soup with banku, one of Ghana's staple foods.
 I'm fascinated by the vast array of starchy side dishes across Africa.
 In much of West Africa, fufu is omnipresent.
 In Kenya and parts of eastern and central Africa, the starchy side is ugali, a maize-based side similar to polenta.
 In Zambia and parts of southern Africa, there is nshima.
 In Benin and Togo, there is the omnipresent pate (pronounced "pat.")
 In Ghana, there is the one and only banku.
 Aside from their starchy consistency, all these foods share the common element of near tastelessness, thereby making them a perfect base to sop up the spicy and earthy flavors of rich stews like okra soup.